AnkitPal92/Kaggle-Courses/Intro_to_Programming/02_Function.md

 Let's understand the calling of function with the following example.

-> Run the function with 10 as input new_number = add_three(10)
+> Run the function with 10 as input \n new_number = add_three(10)

 > Check that the value is 13, as expected